 My father drew beautiful images of his big brother, Jimi, throughout my entire life.
 It was

 therapeutic to him.
 I remember as a small child, "enhancing" some of his

 art with my crayons, and he never got upset about it.
 My dad has given

-Hendrix, LLC. successfully sued us to prevent us from using my dad’s art
+Janie and Experience Hendrix, LLC, has successfully sued Jimi's brother, Leon, my dad, to prevent us from using my dad’s art

 in the future.
 Hendrix Music Academy can no longer use any of my dad's

 art for our student's and volunteer's uniforms.
 The students in the picture are wearing my dad's t-shirt art.
 We can no longer do so.

 how any of this is harming Janie or her Corporations.

 Janie Jinka has control of Jimi's estate.
 She has used Jimi's money to sue Jimi's own brother to the point of near destitution.
 What hurts more is her dilution of our family name by herself and her sons.
 This is so heartbreaking and painful for the original biological Hendrix Family.
 It's confusing to the fans, and totally misleading.

 To make things more confusing, Experience Hendrix LLC has recently stolen the Hendrix Music Academy name to create a website called hendrixmusicacademy.com that diverts our supporters to her website.
 We are a small not-for profit being bullied by a multi-million dollar corporation, but still we rise!